Back mode

 • the uid is the new Payzen id, which is the one to be used

-• the id the old Payzen id, still provided for backward compatibility
+• the id is the old Payzen id, still provided for backward compatibility

 For more information, see Payzen documentation.
 Chapter 5 (opens new window).